Salinas real estate market overview

 - Best Time To Sell a Home: April

-Public School Ranking:
+- Public School Ranking: 31

-Location and Weather
+Location and weather

 Salinas is just outside the southern portion of the Greater Bay Area in Monterey County, California.
 Just 10 miles southeast of the Salinas River, this city has a rich agricultural history and is referred to as "The Salad Bowl of the World."
 Nobel Prize-winning author John Steinbeck was born in Salinas, and the city is referred to in his best-selling book East of Eden.
 The National Steinbeck Center and The Steinbeck House are two historical attractions that feature this author.

 Salinas summers are short, dry, and mostly clear, while the winters are short, cold and partly cloudy.
 The summer temperatures are in the 70's, with lows in the low 50's.
 Winter temperatures are in the 60's, with lows in the 40's.